Spaceginner/tejim/readme.md

 ## about

-this is a configuration file standart the goal of which is to be simpistic, yet still robust enough.
+a configuration file standart the goal of which is to be simpistic, yet still robust enough.

 its specification you can find [here](https://github.com/Spaceginner/tejim/wiki/Specification)